 all catharsis is tinged with selfishness, anyway.

-the dead don’t mourn. grief, that is — your loss — is a one way street.
+the dead don’t mourn. grief (that is — your loss) is always a one way street.

 who’s gonna come around / when you break?…

-there are four songwriters whose deaths, if i am lucky enough to outlive them all, will have thrown me into a cycle of self-reflective sadness. ocasek and tom petty are already gone. ray davies and paul westerberg are still around.
+a few songwriters’ deaths, if i am lucky enough to outlive them all, will throw me into a cycle of self-reflective sadness. ocasek and tom petty are already gone. luckily a few more are still breathing.

-they wrote songs that taught me how to make songs. i strum their tracks all the time to myself. to calm. to sleep. to salve the sense of time passing.
+they wrote songs that taught me how to write songs. i strum their tracks all the time to myself. to calm. to sleep. to salve the sense of time passing.

 playing covers is a means to repay artistic debts to an inspiration.

-the misconception is that playing covers casts a musician as a wannabe.
+the big misconception is that playing covers casts a musician as a wannabe.

 yeah, you hang on tight / (and you’re running around / with your face in the ground) / like it was your last right…